waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - JYNX (Lv 64) - Moves: BLIZZARD
     - GENGAR (Lv 64) - Moves: NIGHT SHADE
     - ALAKAZAM (Lv 65) - Moves: THUNDER WAVE, PSYCHIC

+## C. Interaction Rules
+- **1x1 Warp Tiles:** To re-use a 1x1 warp tile after arriving on it, you must step off the tile onto an adjacent ground tile, then step back on.
+Attempting to press the direction of an impassable boundary while on the tile will not work.